utdata/csvkit-nicar/README.md

 ### csvstack

-Before we look at these further, take my word for it and know that all five numbered files have the same header, though there are more rows in some files than others.
-The number of the file corresponds to the county it came from, but the county name is not in the data.
+In the interest of time, take my word for it and know that all five numbered files have the same header, though there are more rows in some files than others.
+The number of the file corresponds to the county it came from, but the county name itself is not in the data.

 We want to combine all the files into a single new file before we join with another file to get the county names.

-"csvstack" merges like files on top of each other, or "stacks" them.
-At it's most basic, it just takes the file names as an argument.
+[csvstack](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html#csvstack-combining-subsets) merges like files on top of each other, or "stacks" them.
+At its most basic, you just feed it filename.

 `$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv`

 Do that, and it will stack all the text and print it to your screen.
 Not particurly useful.
-What we need to do is redirect the output to a file, which we do with the ">" command.
+What we need to do is redirect the output to a file instead of our screen, which we do with the ">" command.
 Let's call our files "stacked.csv":

 `$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv > stacked.csv`

-- Do `ls` to see that "stacked.csv" was created.
+- Do `$ ls` to see that "stacked.csv" was created.
-- Do `wc -l 227.csv` to see how many lines were in the "227" file.
+- Do `$ wc -l 227.csv` to see how many lines were in the "227" file.
-- Do `wc -l stacked.csv` to see that the "stacked" file has more.
+- Do `$ wc -l stacked.csv` to see that the "stacked" file has more.

 Congrats, you just merged five files into one with a single command!

-NOTEWORTHY: If these files did not have a Location_County id at all, but were named by their counties, like "bastrop.csv", you could use `csvstack -g bastrop.csv caldwell.csv > newfile.csv` to combine the files, and it would add a "group" column using the file names, so you know where they came from.
+NOTEWORTHY: If these files were named by their counties, like "bastrop.csv", you could use `csvstack -g bastrop.csv caldwell.csv > newfile.csv` to combine the files, and it would add a "group" column using the file names, so you would know where they came from.

 ### redirecting commands, csvcut -c and csvlook

-Now that we have a 1127 line file, it might make sense to just look at the top when we want to explore it.
+Now that we have our one 1127-line file, it might make sense to just look at the top when we want to explore it.
 Above you redirected output with "csvstack" into another file using `>`, but we can also redirect output into another command using `|`, and in fact chain many commands together like this.
 That's what we'll work through here.

 - start with `$ head stacked.csv` to see the first 10 lines.